bohendo/blog-content/clippings/time-management-for-sys-admins.md

  - loc 2119 - On the first day of the month, every month, take a moment to plan your goals.
 Close your office door (or go to a quiet place) and do the following: Goal review.
 Review and update your goal list.
 Cross out any completed goals.
 If you’ve jotted down any new goals since the last goal review, decide if they still sound like good ideas.
 If they do, prioritize them.
 Evaluate your prioritization of existing goals vis-à-vis the new goals you’ve added.
 Step review.
 Review and update your next steps list.
 As steps are marked “done,” schedule later steps into your to do lists, as before.

- - loc 2125 - try to sprinkle them into Mondays so that when I plan my week, I can make room for them, sliding them to a better day if needed.

  - loc 2125 - I try to sprinkle them into Mondays so that when I plan my week, I can make room for them, sliding them to a better day if needed.

- - loc 2125 - I try to sprinkle them into Mondays so that when I plan my week, I can make room for them, sliding them to a better day if needed.
 How can you remember to do this?
 Set a repeated event in your PDA called “Goal & Next Step Review.”
 Have it repeat on the first of every month or the first Monday of every month.
 Now you’ll always have a reminder to do this process.

- - loc 2125 - I try to sprinkle them into Mondays so that when I plan my week, I can make room for them, sliding them to a better day if needed.
-How can you remember to do this?
-Set a repeated event in your PDA called “Goal & Next Step Review.”
-Have it repeat on the first of every month or the first Monday of every month.

  - loc 2158 - because of the way you move items you couldn’t complete to the following day, it’s common for older items to bubble to the top of the list.
 Getting these older items done is a great way to start a day.